Dover, New Hampshire: Settlement

 The first known European to explore the region was Martin Pring from Bristol, England, in 1603.

 In 1623, brothers William and Edward Hilton settled at Pomeroy Cove on Dover Point, near the confluence of the Bellamy and Piscataqua rivers.
 This first settlement makes Dover the oldest permanent settlement in New Hampshire, and seventh in the United States.

 The Hiltons were fishmongers sent from London by the Council for New England's Laconia Company to establish a colony and fishery on the Piscataqua.
 In 1631, however, the colony contained only three houses.
 William Hilton built a salt works on the property (salt-making was the principal industry in his hometown of Northwich, England).
 He also served as Deputy to the General Court (the colonial legislature).
 The Hiltons' name survives at Hilton Park on Dover Point (originally known as Hilton Point).

 The colony's original townships included Durham, Madbury, Newington, Lee, Somersworth and Rollinsford.

 In 1633, the plantation was bought by a group of English Puritans who planned to settle in New England, including Viscount Saye and Sele, Baron Brooke and John Pym.
 They promoted colonization in America, and so that year Hilton's Point received numerous immigrants, many from Bristol.
 They renamed the settlement Bristol.
 Atop the nearby hill, they built a meetinghouse surrounded by an entrenchment, with a jail nearby.

 The town was called Dover in 1637 by the new governor, Reverend George Burdett.
 It was possibly named after Robert Dover, an English lawyer who resisted Puritanism.
 With the 1639 arrival of Thomas Larkham, however, it was renamed after Northam in Devon, where he had been preacher.
 But Lord Saye and Sele's group lost interest in their settlements, both here and at Saybrook, Connecticut, when their plan to establish a hereditary aristocracy in the colonies met disfavor in New England.
-Consequently, the plantation was sold in 1641 to Massachusetts and again named Dover.
+The abandonment of the colony by its benefactors led the settlers to form their own government.
+All property owning males created and signed the Combination of the People of Dover to Establish a Form of Government in 1640.
+One of the first actions was a vote to join Massachusetts.
+The Puritan faction won and Dover was annexed to the Massachusetts Bay Colony and formed Norfolk County.

 Because it was an early settlement in Abenaki lands, settlers built fortified log houses called garrisons, inspiring Dover's nickname "The Garrison City."
 The population and business center shifted from Dover Point to Cochecho Falls on the Cochecho River, where its drop of 34 ft provided water power for industry (Cochecho means "the rapid foaming water" in the Abenaki language).
+The water powered sawmills for Dover's timber industry.
 Settlers referred to what is now downtown Dover as Cochecho Village.